 If you make this recipe, I'd SO appreciate if you could leave a comment and star rating below -- thank you!

 - Preheat oven to 350°.

-- Slice squash in half length-wise and brush both sides with 2 tbsp olive oil.
+- Slice squash in half length-wise and brush both sides with 2 tablespoon olive oil.
 Place squash cut side down on a baking sheet and roast in the oven for 45 minutes.

 - After 30 minutes of the squash roasting, prepare the rest of the meal.
-Heat the remaining 2 tbsp olive oil in a large skillet over medium heat and add the tomatoes.
+Heat the remaining 2 tablespoon olive oil in a large skillet over medium heat and add the tomatoes.
 Cook tomatoes for a few minutes, then add the garlic and stir.
-Continue cooking until tomatoes are blistered on both sides; use a slotted spoon to remove tomatoes and garlic.
+Continue cooking until tomatoes are blistered on both sides.

-- Once squash is done cooking, use your fork to pull back a few spaghetti strands, then divide the garlic, tomatoes and tomato sauce between both sides of spaghetti squash.
-Sprinkle them with oregano, red pepper and basil leaves then add burrata cheese on top if desired.
+- Once squash is done cooking, use your fork to pull back a few spaghetti strands, then divide the garlic, tomatoes and tomato sauce mixture between both sides of spaghetti squash.
+Add the burrata cheese on top, then add more red pepper flakes if desired.

 UPDATE NOTE: This post was originally published in October 2018.
 It was updated with new text in October 2020.